chreke/minimal-blog-css/README.md

 # Goals

  - Be readable; the CSS should make for a comfortable reading experience
- - Be portable; the reading experience should well to different devices and browsers
+ - Be portable; the reading experience should translate well to different devices and browsers
  - Be accessible; text should be clear and styles should not interfere with accessibility tools
  - Be minimal; better to include too little than too much